 An almost-flat mile, 30 - 40 minutes.
 You will discover Mixed Evergreen, Ponderosa Pine, Willow Riparian, and Coast Live Oak forests, Sand parkland, California mixed and Maritime chaparral, Grassland, Pasture, Eucalyptus grove, and Pond communities.
 Lupines bloom on the east side in late spring just past the stables if you take a clock-wise stroll.
-You may find turtles, ducks, geese and occasionally, other aquatic birds in or near the pond.
+You may find turtles, ducks, geese and occasionally, other aquatic birds on or near the pond.
 The westside is boggy after rains, and generally offers shade and a view of Quail Hollow Creek.
 Hikers and equestrians.
 Easiest trail to keep social distancing.
 In late spring 2020, watch for Canada Geese goslings at or near the pond.